AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ## Checks

-- Boolean condition, e.g. status should be 200
+- Boolean condition, e.g. status should be 200 or body should include a string
-- Body should include a string
+- Just a metric to report

 ```javascript
 import { check } from 'k6';